Fast - free UK Shipping - Orders over £70

 The recommended upper daily limit of Vitamin D is 4000 IU.

-Turmeric unfortunately get's a little complicated to talk, as there's few fully approved health claims.
-But for more information on why you should be supplement turmeric, click here 👇🏻
+Turmeric unfortunately get's a little complicated to talk about, as there are few fully approved health claims.
+But for more information on why you should supplement turmeric, click here 👇🏻

 If you're an ethical vegan then it is not suitable as the Vitamin D3 source is from sheep's wool.